anushnap/data-512-a1/README.md

 ## Data Sources
 There are two sources of data for this project.
 Both require the use of the Wikimedia Foundation REST API.
 There was a change to how the data is collected in May 2015 that eliminated crawler traffic.
 From the [Wikimedia legacy Pagecounts API documentation](https://wikitech.wikimedia.org/wiki/Analytics/AQS/Legacy_Pagecounts): "This API makes available the pagecounts aggregated per project from January 2008 to July 2016.
 The main difference among pagecounts and the current pageview data is lack of filtering of self-reported bots, thus automated and human traffic are reported together."
 New data is collected in the [Pageviews API](https://wikitech.wikimedia.org/wiki/Analytics/AQS/Pageviews).
 There is a one year overlap in this data collection.

-## Data Output Files
+## Data Output File
-The final data output file has the following metadata:
+The final data output file is located in the `data_clean` folder and has the following metadata:
     `year`: The year the views were aggregated as YYYY.
     `month`: The month the views were aggregated as MM.
     `pagecounts_desktop_views`: The views from pages accessed from desktop, including crawlers and bots from the legacy Pagecounts API.